Aire Cathedral

 Aire Cathedral is understood as a much-modified medieval cathedral of a suppressed diocese, now a resilient co-cathedral and Camino landmark.

-Historians describe Aire Cathedral as a much-modified medieval cathedral of the suppressed Diocese of Aire, now a co-cathedral of Aire and Dax, valued for its successive architectural phases and its eighteenth-century organ.
-It is counted among the stage monuments of the Via Podiensis through the Landes.
+Historians treat Aire Cathedral as a much-modified medieval cathedral, valuing it for its successive architectural phases and its eighteenth-century organ, and counting it among the stage monuments of the Via Podiensis through the Landes.

-For the parish and for Catholic pilgrims it is a living place of worship, its dedication to John the Baptist resonating with the pilgrim's own preparation for the way ahead.
+For the parish and for Catholic pilgrims it is a living place of worship, its dedication resonating with the pilgrim's own preparation for the way ahead.

 The precise medieval building sequence is uncertain given the loss of the bishopric's archives in the Wars of Religion, and the full extent of damage and rebuilding across the fourteenth to seventeenth centuries is not fully documented.